onnx/onnx/docs/Operators.md

         The variables `Var` and `StdDev` stand for variance and standard deviation, respectively.
 The second output is `Mean` and the last one is `InvStdDev`.
-        Depending on `stash_type` attribute, the actual computation may happen in different floating-point precision.
+        Depending on `stash_type` attribute, the actual computation must happen in different floating-point precision.
-        For example, if `stash_type` is 1, this operator may cast all input variables to 32-bit float, perform the computation, and finally cast `Normalized` back to the original type of `X`.
+        For example, if `stash_type` is 1, this operator casts all input variables to 32-bit float, perform the computation, and finally cast `Normalized` back to the original type of `X`.
-        The second stage then scales and shifts the outcome of stage one using
+        The second stage then scales and shifts the outcome of the first stage using
         ```
         NormalizedScaled = Mul(Normalized, Scale)
         Y = Add(NormalizedScaled, B)
         ```
+        The second stage doesn't depends on `stash_type`.
         All equations are in [this syntax](https://github.com/onnx/onnx/blob/main/docs/Syntax.md).
         The same variable (i.e., input, output, and attribute) uses the same name in the equations above and this operator's definition.